gbdxtools: Python tools for using GBDX¶

 GBDX is DigitalGlobe’s online platform to access imagery, search data, and run analysis.
 Its functionality can be broken into four areas:

 Access to 100+ PB of DigitalGlobe satellite imagery plus Landsat, Sentinel, and other sources.

 Search and filter image metadata to find imagery.

 Search and store vector data.
 Includes image footprints, OpenStreetMap, NaturalEarth, and other datasets.

-Build analysis workflows using a library of tasks and run them at scale.
+Build analysis tools and run them at scale.

 - A core API library to abstract GBDX services